geoserver/geoserver/doc/en/user/source/gettingstarted/postgis-quickstart/index.rst

 #.
 Enter the :guilabel:`Name` as ``nyc`` and the :guilabel:`Namespace URI` as ``http://geoserver.org/nyc``.

-   .. note:: A workspace name is a identifier describing your project.
+   .. note:: A workspace name is an identifier describing your project.
 It must not exceed ten characters or contain spaces.
 A Namespace URI (Uniform Resource Identifier) can usually be a URL associated with your project with an added trailing identifier indicating the workspace.
 The Namespace URI filed does not need to resolve to an actual valid web address.

 #.
 Click the :guilabel:`Submit` button.
 The ``nyc`` workspace will be added to the :guilabel:`Workspaces` list.